Wilson-Ochieng/Expenses-Tracker/README.md

 ## To checkout to the next branch use the following git command:
 git checkout datasubmission

+## To install all packages use

+flutter pub get

 **The order of branches from the start of the project  is** *starter